 Once you have completed your data management and sharing plan, you are welcome to send it to a librarian for review to ensure all elements are adequately addressed.

 We ask that you reach out to the library at least 3 weeks before your grant proposal is due.
-You may email the data librarian at email@example.com or book a research consultation appointment directly.
+Reach out to University Library Director Hal Bright at email@example.com to set up a consultation.

 All NIH-funded original research that produces scientific data requires a data management and sharing plan be submitted as part of the research proposal.
 This included all NIH-funded research regardless of funding level.

 Scientific Data is defined as data commonly accepted in the scientific community as of sufficient quality to validate and replicate research findings, regardless of whether the data are used to support scholarly publications.
 This scientific data is what you must share to comply with the NIH policy.

 Not necessarily.
 The goal of the NIH DMS Policy is to maximize appropriate data sharing.
 When data cannot be fully shared due to ethical, legal, or technical restraints, these restraints must be addressed as part of the DMS plan as well as their rationale.

 However, data sharing is considered the default for NIH-funded research, and researchers are expected to take the appropriate steps such as obtaining consent for data sharing, de-identifying datasets, and using controlled-access repositories when appropriate.

 Datasets being too small, low anticipated reuse, difficulty finding a suitable repository, and researcher preferences are NOT considered justifiable reasons for restricting data sharing.

 Data must be shared either when a manuscript is published that uses the data, or at the conclusion of the award's performance period, whichever comes first.

 NIH has instituted a new DMSP to promote a culture change around data sharing and to encourage data sharing and reuse as the "norm" in the scientific community.